NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       stereo_jitter/run-PC.tif

-Note how we used the old mapprojected images ``1.map.tif`` and ``2.map.tif``, the option ``--prev-run-prefix`` pointing to the old run, while the triangulation is done with the new jitter-corrected cameras.
+Note how we used the old mapprojected images ``1.map.tif`` and ``2.map.tif``, the option ``--prev-run-prefix`` pointing to the old run, while the triangulation is done with the new jitter-corrected CSM cameras.

 Validation
 ^^^^^^^^^^